 Some substances may cause short-term immediate effects, for example, skin burns from cement, while others will affect workers in the long term, for example, lung damage (silicosis, cancer, bronchitis) from silica dust when cutting paving slabs.

 Current control measures may include PPE used such as protective gloves and mechanical controls - water suppression, forced ventilation etc. This gives an accurate record of the risk at the time of your assessment.
 If you feel that the current control measures in place adequately minimise the risk, then you can assess that there is no further action required at this stage.

-Remember, as an employer you have a duty to control and minimise the risk 'so far as is reasonably practicable'.
-This does not mean you have to remove all risks, as this could never be fully achieved.
-However, you should take measures up to the point where any further measures would be grossly disproportionate to any remaining risk.
+Remember, as an employer you have to control and minimise the risk "so far as is reasonably practicable".
+This doesn't mean you have to remove all risks, but you should take measures up to the point where anything further would be grossly disproportionate to any remaining risk.

 All risk assessments need to be reviewed, and a COSHH assessment is no different.
 Things change.
 Your tasks and activities may change over time, the way you do them and the people that do them.
 Be sure to record on your COSHH assessment when it needs reviewing.

 You may decide that annual assessment reviews are adequate.
 For high-risk substances or processes that change regularly, you may decide you need to review the assessment more often.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.

 Take our COSHH awareness elearning course and get your certificate today.COSHH Course